-There’s a tragic socioeconomic divide between cigarette smokers and non-smokers in the U.S.
+The socio-economic divide between cigarette smokers and non-smokers

 It may seem like you barely notice anyone smoking cigarettes any more — a bad habit consigned to the trash heap of history, sent there by a 1966 surgeon general's report.
 If you're educated and reasonably well-off — and live in suburban or urban area — you're right.
 The number of people who smoke has dropped considerably among the well-educated.
 This is great news, right?
 Troublingly, it's only half the story, and it's a story of privilege.
 According to new CDC data, the socioeconomic disparity with which America is struggling in so many ways extends to this dangerous habit: Americans of lower socioeconomic status, or SES, are still smoking, and dying in ever-more disproportionate numbers.